 The Town utilizes a consolidated cash pool to account for cash and investments of all Town funds.
 The consolidated cash pool concept allows each participating fund to benefit from the economies of scale and improved yield, which are inherent to a larger investment pool.
-The account balances of each fund are reported as cash and cash equivalents and investments.
+The account balances of each fund are reported as cash and equivalents.